simplicitesoftware/documentation/docs/documentation/compatibility.md

 By default, our **recommendation** is that you use only the current **up to date** versions of **all technical components** (OS, JVM, application server, database server, web servers) unless explicitly stated otherwise.

-The versions indicated below are to be considered as **minimal** versions on which Simplicit&eacute; platform should run.
+The versions indicated below are to be considered as **minimal** versions on which Simplicité platform should run.
 Some of them are now outdated and **should not** be considered as recommended versions.
 Using such old versions is likely to be a source of potentially tricky problems that you would not have with up-to-date components.